daltonj/treccastweb/README.md

 Participants have the option of processing the collection (to generate passage splits) themselves using the [provided tools](https://github.com/grill-lab/trec-cast-tools/tree/master/src/main/python) or requesting the processed corpus from the organizers.
 You can make the request to the organization team via Slack or Google Groups (see below).

-If you processed the corpora yourself, please verfify that you have the right passage splits by comparing the hashes of each passage with the [master version](https://cast-y4-collection.s3.amazonaws.com/all_hashes.csv) to ensure that you have the right passage splits.
+If you processed the corpora yourself, please verfify that you have the right passage splits by comparing the hashes of each passage with the [master version](https://cast-y4-collection.s3.amazonaws.com/all_hashes.csv).

 ### Baselines
 * TBD